reilivia/reilivia.github.io/_posts/2022-09-22-assignment-2-documentation.markdown

 Compared to the original code, I added a minus in front of the ypos so the y_ratio will have a negative value.
 This resulted in a deeper pitch sound instead of a higher one.

-In addition to that, instead of usin the mouse x position, i use the yposition.
+In addition to that, instead of using the mouse x position, i use the yposition.
 This way the audio pitch will be different depending on the `y_pos`.

 The reason why I changed all of that is to match the ripple interaction.
 If the mouse is on the top of the screen (low y value) it will play a high sound effect, and if the mouse is on the bottom of the screen (high y value) it will play a low sound effect.